Toggle menu

 Support for Active Travel - E2 and E7

-Mobility hub - This intervention will see the introduction of a mobility hub in Birtley Library providing walking, cycling and public transport advice as well as bike rental and repair, led rides and walks and information on walking and cycling routes.
+• Active Travel Centre - This intervention has seen the introduction of an active travel centre in Birtley Library providing walking, cycling and public transport advice as well as bike rental and repair, led rides and walks and information on walking and cycling routes.

-Career Travel - This intervention sees public transport passes being distributed to colleagues and to a summer training scheme.
+• Career Travel - This intervention has seen public transport passes being distributed to colleagues and to a summer training scheme.

-Business Grants - This intervention provides small grants to local businesses to implement sustainable transport facilities.
+• Business Grants - This intervention has provided small grants to local businesses to implement sustainable transport facilities.

-Small infrastructure projects - This intervention provides cycle storage to businesses, voluntary groups and charities.
+• Small infrastructure projects - This intervention has provided cycle storage to businesses, voluntary groups and charities.

 Contact: